United Health Services

 The Suicide Prevention Center's (SPC) mission is to raise awareness of education and training on suicide prevention, and offering free support services to those affected by a suicide death.
 In the U.S. we lose over 38,000 people to suicide each year.
 It's a leading cause of death for youth aged 15-24.
 There are an estimated 1 million attempts each year; and for every suicide death, there are six suicide loss survivors faced with the sudden and unexpected death of a loved one.
 The SPC offers:

 • Nationally recognized trainings including Applied Suicide Intervention Skills Training (ASIST) and QPR designed to teach adults life saving skills

-• Yellow Ribbon Youth Suicide Prevention program in area middle and high schools
+• Yellow Ribbon Suicide Prevention program delivered to area middle and high schools by certified trainers

 Grieving a suicide loss?
 You are not alone.
 The After Suicide Support Group is a place to connect and share with others who are coping with the sudden loss of a loved one.
-The group is open, informal and non-pressurized.
-The idea of this meeting is to allow people who are dealing with a loss to meet others in a relaxed, friendly, non-judgemental atmosphere.
-The group generally meets once a month.
+The group meets once a month at United Health Services.
 Click on the Programs link for more information.